-- Review of management system against ISO 22000:2018 in preparation for certification audit - Implementation of process assessments and process audits - Improvement opportunities for online analyser maintenance - Implementation of consistent reservoir inspection program - Improvements to pest management program - Improved and renegotiated water quality parameters under our Bulk Water Supply Agreements (BWSA) with our WSPs amended BWSAs expected to be signed off by all WSPs in the next reporting period.
+- Review of management system against ISO 22000:2018 in preparation for certification audit. - Implementation of process engineering assessments and audits. - Improvement opportunities for online analyser maintenance. - Implementation of consistent reservoir inspection program. - Improvements to pest management program. - Implementation and ongoing improvement of a pre-requisite program (PRP) for food defence, biovigilance and bioterrorism. - Improved and re-negotiated water quality parameters under our Bulk Water Supply Agreements (BWSA) with our WSPs amended BWSAs were agreed with City of Gold Coast, City of Logan, Redland City Council and Urban Utilities during the 2021-22 reporting period. - Implementation of a new laboratory information management system called LabWare provided enhanced data management and reporting functions.